Critical Thinking/Problem Solving

 - Identify patterns and trends behind a statistical/quantified statement about a current day situation.

-- Write a constructive criticism paper on a viewpoint / issue / policy that you do not necessarily agree with.
+- Write a critique paper on a viewpoint / issue / policy that you do not necessarily agree with.

 - Apply a problem solving technique you use in one class or topic to an entirely different class or topic.